Farnham Town of Craft

 Farnham’s Adult Learning Centre boasts a professionally equipped arts and crafts studio at its premises in West Street, Farnham and offers a wide range of creative workshops and courses.

-The Crafts Study Centre is a specialist university museum open free to the public as well as a research centre of the University for the Creative Arts.
+The Crafts Study Centre is a specialist university museum open to the public as well as a research centre.

 Set in the heart of Farnham, this collection of buildings hosts a wide range of craft events, festivals and workshops and hosts over 25 craft-makers in its East Wing Studios.